SailaNamai/mira/README.md

 - "Reads" pictures from the phone camera: *What is that plant in my garden?*
 - Integrates with Chromium on the host: *What is that article about?
 Does that source mention X?*
 - Scans barcodes, tracks nutrition, dietary goals and builds a trusted local DB.
-- Controls smart plugs (Tasmota), Plays music, Handles shopping and to-do list, Searches Wikipedia, Gives (3-day) weather forecast, and more.
+- Controls smart plugs (Tasmota), Plays media, Handles shopping and to-do lists, Searches Wikipedia, Gives (3-day) weather forecast, and more.

 It is **very** alpha but now comes with a Dockerfile:
 - [CHANGELOG.md](CHANGELOG.md)  |  [INSTALL.md](INSTALL.md) (I'll help if asked).